 Learners are able to apply a thorough knowledge and understanding of the pre-production process for media products developed with a specific justified medium in mind.
 They will demonstrate an ability to interpret complex information provided and gathered, and use it to support their ideas.
-They will demonstrate a thorough understanding of the relationships between commissioners, producers, products, production techniques and audiences in context and use this to inform their solutions to the commission.
+They will demonstrate a thorough understanding of the relationships between commissioners, producers, products, production techniques and audiences in context and use this to inform their solutions to the commission that are effectively developed.
 Learners apply a range of media concepts creatively, and demonstrate a sophisticated understanding of the links between an audience's response to these solutions and the techniques chosen to develop their ideas.
 They will be persuasive in communicating how they have fulfilled the requirements of the commission.
-Learners consistently justify their solution throughout, evidencing this in the ability to communicate clearly, detailed ideas within a specific medium.
+Learners consistently justify their solution throughout with convincing reference to pertinent practice, evidencing this in the ability to clearly communicate developed ideas within a specific medium.